matestack/matestack-ui-core/docs/about/team.md

 >
 > **Twitter**: [@rowellkeith](https://twitter.com/rowellkeith)
 >
-> Early 2021 Keith discovered Matestack and was kind of hooked right away.
-Having created reusable UI components composed on the serverside in PHP at some point 20 years ago, the concepts and goals of Matestack felt familiar.
-That's the way Keith want to build software for his clients \(again\).
-One mail and one video call later, Keith and Jonas decided to closely work together pushing Matestack forward.
+> Keith discovered Matestack in early 2021 and was hooked right away.
+He has been developing software since the late 80s and moved into web development at the turn of the century.
+For twenty years he has dreamed of being able to develop component-based UIs in ruby and now that reality is here.
+An email and a video call later, Keith and Jonas decided to work closely together to push Matestack forward.
+He describes Matestack as the most exciting thing he's seen in the software world since discovering Ruby.

 ## Former core team members

 Following awesome people have been a very important member of the Matestack core team in the past.
 Thank you!